ET-CS/Perfect-Centos-Server/README.md

 The "Perfect Centos Server" Installation Script Project aims to create a full set of installation scripts for centos minimal to auto-install production/development server.

+    Note: This script is still in early development mode and shouldn't be executed by non-expert users.
+Do not use this script on your production server, It's only for testing purposes!

 How-To
 ------